open-mmlab/mmaction2/tools/data/sthv1/README.md

 cd $MMACTION2/tools/data/sthv1/
 ```

 For users who only want to use RGB frames, you can skip to step 5 to generate file lists in the format of rawframes.
-Since the prefix of official JPGs is "%05d.jpg" (e.g., "00001.jpg"), we add "filename_tmpl='{:05}.jpg'" to the dict of `data.train`, `data.val` and `data.test` in the config files related with sthv1 like this:
+Since the prefix of official JPGs is "%05d.jpg" (e.g., "00001.jpg"), users need to add "filename_tmpl='{:05}.jpg'" to the dict of `data.train`, `data.val` and `data.test` in the config files related with sthv1 like this:

 ```
 data = dict(